jpmorganchase/salt-ds/.changeset/twenty-bananas-shake.md

 ---
+"@salt-ds/core": minor
 "@salt-ds/countries": minor
 "@salt-ds/icons": minor
 "@salt-ds/lab": minor
 ---

-Move components over to new style injection system
+Refactored all components to use new style injection mechanism provided by `@salt-ds/styles`